theo-armour/2025/blog/2025-07-27-heroic-pivot.md

 In other words, instead of concentrating on the full replica, let's just do one or two parts of an original.
 Let us take all the homilies a priest has saved, and turn that into some kind of live discussion.

 ## 2. Team Player ~ "Talent Scout"

 ### Problem (or an observation really) It's not SEO

-The usual guidance is if you want customers, it's all about Church Engine Optimization (SEO) and sending money to Google.
+The usual guidance is if you want customers, it's all about Search Engine Optimization (SEO) and sending money to Google.

 ### Solution: It's one-on-One ASAP

 The kinds of things to be looked for here are the opposite of a mass market at this stage.
 On the contrary, it is all about sourcing just a few talented, motivated early adopters.

-The goal is not finding the originals who mho might desire a replica.
+The goal is not finding the originals who might desire a replica.
 The goal is about onboarding individuals who will initiate the sourcing, guiding and implementing the process of originals being replicated.

 For virtually every industry group, there is an association, publications, forums, and many other collective activities.

 Within seconds, you can get pages of lists of people in that group on LinkedIn.
-Trade associations for that group. and their journals and publications.
+Trade associations for that group and their journals and publications.

 This indicates that you can direct message almost anybody with expert domain knowledge.

-In other words, the "talent scouts" I talked are talked about are readily. for example. look at the search results foer "family historian" on Linked In:
+In other words, the "talent scouts" I talked are talked about are readily.
+For example. look at the search results for "family historian" on LinkedIn:

 https://www.linkedin.com/search/results/all/?keywords=family%20historian